 1100 West Market St.

-Greg Grieve, Executive Director, Liberal and Professional Studies and Director, M.A. in Liberal and Interdisciplinary Studies
+Greg Grieve, Executive Director, Liberal and Professional Studies

 The M.A. in Liberal and Interdisciplinary Studies program provides students and working professionals a unique mix of knowledge, tools, and experience that are relevant to the current world and its complexity.
 Program readings and assignments encourage students to think creatively, question assumptions, and imagine solutions to real-world problems thus creating a pathway to transformative thinking.